 If you’re in IT or Procurement, the goal isn’t just picking a plan — it’s preventing license sprawl and turning AI from a “shadow tool” into a managed capability.

-Shadow AI subscriptions
+Shadow AI Subscriptions

 Employees buying ChatGPT Plus with personal credit cards.
 No visibility, no offboarding, no data controls.
 Common in orgs without a centralized AI policy.

 What to do: Audit expense reports for AI subscriptions.
 Offer a sanctioned plan (Business or Enterprise) with clear data handling guarantees.
+With GPT-5.4’s enhanced capabilities, the risk of unmanaged usage is higher than ever.

 Same team, multiple disconnected workspaces.
 Data fragmented, costs duplicated, no single admin view.